nguyenhongson1902/gcn-forward-propagation-mechanism/README.md

 ## Key things to note in mind
 1. Basically, the term "convolution" in GCN and CNN are similar with regard to "weight sharing" mechanism.
-2. By adding an adjacency matrix A to the forward function of GCNs, it's enable a node can learn from the features of its own neighboring nodes.
-This mechanism is called message passing operation (information passing through the nodes in the garphs).
+2. By adding an adjacency matrix A to the forward function of GCNs, it enables a node can learn from the features of its own neighboring nodes.
+This mechanism is called message passing operation (information passing through the nodes in the graph).
 3. We normalized features using "renormalization trick" from the article Fast Approximate Spectral-based Graph Convolutional Networks.
 4. GCNs can learn features representation even before training.